 According to the legend, it was a rainy Texas morning as the train moved swiftly down the tracks when the engineer spied a school bus stalled along his path.
-Frantically pulling his break and tugging on the train whistle, the hulking engine quickly advanced toward the school bus, unable to stop in time.
+Frantically pulling his break and tugging on the train whistle, the hulking engine quickly advanced toward the bus, unable to stop in time.
 Ten children reportedly lost their lives that day and continue to haunt the area, protecting others from a similar fate.

-As the story goes, if you park your car directly over the tracks and shift into neutral, the ghosts of the children will push it uphill, out of the way of any oncoming train.
+As the story goes, if you park your car directly over the tracks and shift into neutral, the ghosts of the children will push it uphill, out of the way of an oncoming train.
 And if you have the foresight to cover your bumper with baby powder or flour, you can reportedly see the children’s fingerprints upon your car.

 This story has been featured on the popular television shows of Sightings, Unsolved Mysteries, as well as numerous Texas Magazines and newspapers.

-Despite the much publicized story, its truth has been hotly debated in San Antonio and both area residents and local law enforcement are weary of the legend.
+Despite the much-publicized story, its truth has been hotly debated in San Antonio and both area residents and local law enforcement are weary of the legend.
 Numerous accounts have been reported that cars do in fact inexplicably move on their own and mysterious prints are seen on vehicles.
 Others allege they have heard the voices and laughter of children while at the site.

-However, in support of the San Antonio residents, there are no records of any such accident having ever occurred in the newspaper archives anywhere in Texas.
+However, in support of the San Antonio residents, there are no records of any such accident having occurred in the newspaper archives anywhere in Texas.
 It seems to us that an accident of such magnitude would have been reported somewhere.

-Furthermore, official investigations into the events have determined that despite an illusionary appearance of a level, or even slightly inclined road, the street surface is actually at a 2 degree declination.
+Furthermore, official investigations into the events have determined that despite an illusionary appearance of a level, or even slightly inclined road, the street surface is actually at a two-degree declination.
 This would result in the natural rolling of a car parked in neutral.
 As to the fingerprints, these could easily be those that were already there.
 Even after washing, forensic studies have concluded that fingerprints can still occur.

-As the curious from all over the country come to witness the paranormal phenomena, law enforcement are constantly forced to deal with traffic problems at the site, especially around Halloween.
+As the curious from all over the country come to witness the paranormal phenomena, law enforcement is constantly forced to deal with traffic problems at the site, especially around Halloween.
 Area residents have grown extremely weary of the congestion and the drugs and alcohol that seemingly accompany many of the visitors.
-Unfortunately, a criminal element has also entered upon the scene as reports of car-jackings, purse snatchings and worse, are perpetrated on the many curious and unsuspecting ghost hunters.
+Unfortunately, a criminal element has also entered upon the scene as reports of car-jackings, purse snatchings, and worse, are perpetrated on the many curious and unsuspecting ghost hunters.

 San Antonio is reportedly the most haunted city in the State of Texas with dozens of ghostly sites that are not debated.
 Perhaps it is time to give this legend a rest, along with local law enforcement and area residents.